AbirAbdel/Eco-Tunisia/README.md

 **Eco-Tunisia** is a project for smart cities that is divided in two parts.
-The first part is a web app which allows us to register collection points into a map and indicates the type pf materials allowed.
+The first part is a web app which allows us to register collection points into a map and indicates the type of materials allowed.
-The second part is a mobile app which allows the uses to  search for the nearest points by showing them in the map.
+The second part is a mobile app which allows the users to  search for the nearest points by showing them in the map.
-## The technologies used are :
+## The used technologies are :
  - **Back end**
     - NodeJS
     - Express
     - Typescript
     - Sqlite
     - multer
+    - celebrate/Joi

   - **Front end**
     - ReactJS